Germylene: Structures and bonding

 Bonding situation for germylene is distinctively different from that for its light analog carbene.
 The carbon atom from carbene is sp2 hybridized.
 Although germylenes still have some sp2 hybridization character, the larger energy gap between s and p-orbitals for germanium permits the retainment of 4s24p2 electron configuration to some degree.
 The bond angle for H2Ge and Me2Ge was found to be: H-Ge-H 93° and C-Ge-C: 98°, which is smaller than 120°, the ideal bond angle for sp2 hybridized structure and thus proves the 4s24p2 valence electron configuration nature of germylene.
 The lone pair of germylene tends to stay in the high-s-character orbital which is relatively inert, making germylene exclusively singlet.

 Dimerization of germylenes lead to the formation of germylene dimers (R2Ge=GeR2).
-It was found that multiple bonds between germanium atoms are not necessarily classical σ and π bonds as found for carbene dimers (alkenes), but can rather be regarded as donor–acceptor adducts of a trans-bent structure.
+Digermylene dimers (as well as the higher-order digermynes) have a trans-bent structure quasi-tetrahedral at each germanium atom.
+Consequently the dimerization is believed to proceed through two donor-acceptor adducts instead of the triplet double-pairing found during carbene dimerization.